nec-openstack/quantum-openflow-plugin/docs/vifinfo_api.md

 Error Response Code(s): 404-NotFound

-The body for this response is same as the request body of *Register VIFInfo*.
+The body for this response is the same as the body of *Register VIFInfo* request.

 ### Example